-    I get really angry seeing people call themselves EAs but then spending all of their time writing speculative essays on say (to quote ones I came across most recently) how actually wildlife conservation is bad because animals in the wild suffer.
-Like, it's fun to think about that, but my goals as an EA are very different that that of someone who thinks stuff like that is even comparable with global development or long-term sustainability.
+I get really angry seeing people call themselves EAs but then spending all of their time writing speculative essays on, say (to quote those I came across most recently), how actually wildlife conservation is bad because animals in the wild suffer.
+Like, it's fun to think about that, but my goals as an EA are very different than those of someone who thinks stuff like that is even comparable with global development or long-term sustainability.

 Would an effective altruist movement in the 1920s U.S. have been eugenicist?
-If we think we would have embraced a pseudoscientific and deeply harmful movement like the sterilization campaigns of the Progressive era, what habits of mind and thought would have prevented us from that, and are we actively employing them?
+If we think we would have embraced a pseudoscientific and deeply harmful movement like the sterilization campaigns of the Progressive era, what habits of mind and thought would have prevented us from doing that, and are we actively employing them?

 I think that for effective altruism to be robustly good — to be a movement that would have done good even when embedded in societies that were doing great evil, or societies that were oriented around entirely the wrong questions, or a society that had a “do-gooder” consensus that was actually terrible — there are a bunch of things that have to be in place.

-Firstly, we have to be actually doing things that benefit the people who need it most.
+Firstly, we have to actually be doing things that benefit the people who need it most.
 Last year, donations moved through GiveWell to top charities (not counting donations from Good Ventures) increased to $65 million.
 If that number wasn’t impressive, and wasn’t increasing, I would be worried that we were failing as a community.
 We need the reality check of being accountable for actual results.
 We need to actually do things.

 So that’s a bunch of broad movement-level principles about how I’d like effective altruism to work.
-I want us to be open to the idea that our society is very wrong about important things, I want us to be supportive of efforts to care about more, I want us to be casting a really wide net for ways we could be going wrong – and to make sure all of that stays firmly nailed enough to the ground that it can actually help people, I want all of that to happen only in conjunction with growth in the resources we allocate to concrete priorities.
+I want us to be open to the idea that our society is very wrong about important things, I want us to be supportive of efforts to care about more, and I want us to be casting a really wide net for ways we could be going wrong.
+Finally, to make sure all of this work stays grounded enough that it can actually help people, I want all of the above to happen only in conjunction with growth in the resources we allocate to concrete priorities.

 So that provides one angle of argument for why I want people to call themselves EAs even if their work is quite speculative and even if they care about different things than me, as long as they’re trying to do as much good in the world as possible in an impartial, maximizing, outcome-oriented way.

-Then in addition to that I think there’s a very concrete argument that wild animal suffering is an area worth researching.
+Then, in addition to that, I think there’s a very concrete argument that wild animal suffering is an area worth researching.

 Right now there is vanishingly little research into what animals’ lives are like, especially wild animals.
-Almost no research into the effects of climate change, environmental measures, or land use changes researches the effects those will have on the suffering of animals.
+Almost no research into the effects of climate change, environmental measures, or land use changes examines the effects those will have on the suffering of animals.
 There’s a new research field focused on these questions, called welfare biology.
 I think fundamental welfare biology research, like fundamental development economics research or fundamental medicine research, is going to dramatically influence our understanding, ten years from now, of which interventions are a good idea.